ArcanaFramework/fileformats/docs/source/identification.rst

 .. warning::
     Note that the installation of additional sub-packages may cause detection code to break if your code doesn't the potential of new formats being added with the same class name.
-You may prefer to use "MIME-like" type strings in that case if possible.
+Therefore, you may prefer to use "MIME-like" type strings (see below) unless IANA compliance is required.

 MIME-like types